Meadowlarke/Bibliography/Bibliography.md

 > Anscombe's plots

 > ggplot(data, ase(x,y))+
-> geom_()
+> geom\_()

-##### Danielsen, Anne, "Here, There and Everywhere: Three Accounts of Pulse in D'Angelo;s 'Left and Right.'" in _Musical Rhythm in the Age of Digital Reproduction,_ edited by anne Danielsen, 19-35.
+##### Danielsen, Anne.
+"Here, There and Everywhere: Three Accounts of Pulse in D'Angelo's 'Left and Right.'" in _Musical Rhythm in the Age of Digital Reproduction_ edited by anne Danielsen, 19-35.
 Farnham, Surrey, Ashgate, 2010.

 19: Explosion of the use of microrhythm in the 1990s.